First Federation Trust

 The National Curriculum applies to pupils of compulsory school age and is taught from Year 1.
 It consists of core subjects: English, Mathematics and Science as well as Religious Education.
 We are always looking to develop teaching and learning at Salcombe and set ourselves high standards.
 Mathematics is taught through a mastery approach, which is built upon a belief that all pupils can achieve in maths and learning is planned to take small conceptual steps, with tasks designed to promote thinking, reasoning and problem-solving.

-At Salcombe Primary School we follow the Letters and Sounds programme which we supplement with resources from other schemes.
-Children are grouped in EYFS, Year 1 and 2 according to the area of Letters and Sounds which they are learning.
+At Salcombe Primary School we follow the Read, Write, Inc programme.
+Children are grouped in EYFS, Year 1 and 2 according to their ability levels.
 These groups are fluid and flexible according to children’s progress and need.
 Children’s progress is tracked regularly and lessons are personalised to meet the needs of all learners.

 At Salcombe Primary School reading books are banded according to their content.
-We use the Dandelion reading scheme and Accelerated Reader.
-Pupils are taught reading skills during Guided Reading lessons, Phonics lessons and through cross-curricular activities.
-Pupils’ book band levels are checked regularly to ensure they are at the correct level.
+We use the Read, Write, Inc reading scheme (which aligns to the phonics programme) and Accelerated Reader.
+Pupils are taught reading skills during Guided Reading lessons, phonics lessons and through cross-curricular activities.

-You may be interested in the documents below which give you more information about the new National Curriculum introduced in September 2014.
+You may be interested in the documents below which tell you about the skills and the knowledge that the children will learn at our school.